CAIDA/catalog-data/sources/recipe/how_to_search_the_catalog/Readme.md

 - **ids** (tag:topology)

-   An object is removed from the matching set unless it is directly linked to all objects with an id (``dataset:asrank``, ``software:bgpstream``) in the search query.
+   An object is removed from the matching set unless it is directly linked to all objects with an id (``dataset:as_rank_online``, ``software:bgpstream``) in the search query.
    It's important to note that an object's id is not its type and name, but its type and shortName.
-   For example, the dataset "How to Parse CYMRU Bogan Data"'s short name is "bogons" so it's id is "dataset:bogons".
+   For example, the dataset "How to Parse CYMRU Bogan Data"'s short name is "bogons" so it's id is "dataset:bogon-cymru-dumps".

     - **-id** (-tag:topology)